Houston boy, 14, arrested after egg-throwing prank ends in fatal crash

 Breaking News Emails

-A 14-year-old boy was arrested on a murder charge in Houston after his egg-throwing prank ended in the violent death of a "totally innocent" female motorist, authorities said Wednesday.
+A 14-year-old boy was arrested on a murder charge in Houston after his egg-throwing prank ended in the death of a female motorist, authorities said Wednesday.

-A driver in one of the egged cars allegedly flashed a gun at the boys and chased them, before the fleeing teens blew a red light and slammed into a Ford F-150 truck, killing its female diver, officials said.
-The victim was identified Wednesday as 45-year-old Silvia Zavala.
+A driver in one of the egged cars allegedly flashed a gun at the boys and chased them, before the fleeing teens blew a red light and slammed into a Ford F-150 truck, killing its female driver, officials said.
+The victim was identified Wednesday as Silvia Zavala, 45.

 The 14-year-old driver suffered a broken ankle and has been booked into a juvenile detention center, according to the sheriff.

-Gonzalez mourned Zavala's death calling her a "totally innocent" victim.
-She "had just gone shopping based on some debris strewn at scene," according to Gonzalez.
+Gonzalez called Zavala "totally innocent," adding that she "had just gone shopping based on some debris strewn at scene."

 "The driver of the vehicle that was chasing him has been identified & efforts are being made to interview him," Gonzalez tweeted.